What Looking at Brains Every Day Teaches You About Life

 The Great Equalizer

-"That is the great equalizer, right?
-It's the great reveler of everything.
-And I think that gives me perspective every day."
+“That is the great equalizer.
+It’s the great reveler of everything.
+And I think that gives me perspective every day.”

-"Every single patient story... every story is so fascinating to me and I love to watch someone digest what I'm telling them.
-And then I love to watch their response to it...
-Like how do they live afterwards?
+“Every single patient story is fascinating.
+I love to watch someone digest what I’m telling them.
+How do they live afterward?
 Do they fight?
-Do they, you know, who do they rely on?
-How do they handle it?"
+Who do they rely on?
+How do they handle it?”

-"It's one million individual stories and one million individual responses.
-No two people do everything the same way."
+“It’s one million individual stories and one million individual responses.
+No two people do it the same way.”

 What Your Brain Actually Is

-"Every experience you encounter is completely interpreted, analyzed, fabricated by a big mushy piece of yellow tofu.
-And it's fucking wild."
+“Every experience you encounter is completely interpreted, analyzed, fabricated by a big mushy piece of yellow tofu.”

 The Perspective Shift

-"I just want my kids to come to the ICU and take a walk around.
-But I know they're too young to understand what they're looking at, because what they're looking at is mortality, right?
-They're looking at how easy everything can go away or change in a major way."
+“I want my kids to come to the ICU and take a walk around.
+But they’re too young to understand what they’re looking at, mortality.
+How easy everything can go away or change in a major way.”

 “There’s no race, there’s no rush, there’s no timeline.
 The only thing you’re racing towards is death.”

-"I spoke to 11 patients this morning.
-I watched that 11 times today, right?
-And that's just my morning."
+“I spoke to 11 patients this morning.
+I watched that 11 times today.
+That’s just my morning.”

 The Fragility Factor

-"There's no way that you can do what we do... without gaining some perspective on everything that happens around you and how fragile it all is and how little it all is."
+“There’s no way you can do what we do without gaining perspective on how fragile it all is and how little it all is.”

 The Universe Question

-"I've seen things where like, you know, you can look at the universe, those pictures of like every point of light in this picture is a galaxy with a million stars and bullshit.
-And that can make you feel really tiny and significant."
+“You can look at the universe, every point of light in the picture is a galaxy with a million stars, and it can make you feel tiny and insignificant.”

-"And then I've heard the other argument that that actually should make you feel even bigger and stronger because you get this life and you get this opportunity to look at these things.
-And I don't know which one's right.
-I think it kind of depends on the weather, probably, or the day."
+“It can also make you feel even bigger and stronger because you get this life, this opportunity to look at these things.
+I don’t know which one’s right.
+Depends on the day.”

 Stop Racing Against Imaginary Deadlines